fawzibazari/flights-disruptions-sql/README.md

 1. add primary key for flights table

-2. be more specify with types for columns
+2. be more specific with types for columns